sxmeer/sxmeer/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning React and MERN Stack.
+- 📫 How to reach me: sameeryadav2421@gmail.com

 <!--
 **sxmeer/sxmeer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.